How DROP works

 DROP statuses include:

-- Deleted — Data brokers have deleted your data and will no longer sell your information.
-However, some information may be exempt.
+• Deleted — Data brokers have deleted your data and will no longer sell your information.
+However, they are allowed to keep some information because that is exempt by law.

-- Exempted — Data brokers are allowed by law to keep certain information, such as public records or sensitive health information.
-This data may be protected under other privacy laws.
+• Exempted — Data brokers are allowed by law to keep the information they have about you because it is all exempt.
+This data can include public records or certain health information, but it may still be protected under other laws.

 Data brokers process deletion requests at least every 45 days.

-When you provide a few pieces of information (such as your email or phone number), data brokers look for a match in their records.
+1. When you provide a few pieces of information (such as your email or phone number) data brokers look for a match in their records.

-All current and future data brokers who register with our agency are included in your deletion request.
-If you would like specific data brokers to keep your data, you can remove them from your request in your DROP profile.
+All current and future data brokers who register with our agency are included in your deletion request unless you narrow your request.

 Technical requirements

-- Use the latest version of your DROP profile
+• Use the latest version of your browsers